A statistical understanding of oxygen vacancies in distorted high-entropy oxides: Introduction

 In this work, we establish a combined experimental, computational, and theoretical workflow to study the effect of high-entropy mixed A-sites in perovskite oxides on the concentration of oxygen vacancies.
 Experimentally, we measured the oxygen vacancy concentration of 11 high-entropy (HE) and 3 low-entropy (LE) perovskites as a function of temperature using TGA, and found an enthalpy-entropy compensation relation where HE samples exhibit both lower enthalpy and entropy of oxygen vacancy formation.
-We found that the oxygen vacancy concentrations are directly affected by two primary variables: the conventional 2+ cation molar ratio in the A-site ($X_{2+}$), and the newly identified A-site ionic radius variance ($\sigma_A$).
-Computationally, we conducted high-throughput atomistic simulation with a machine-learned universal interatomic potential (MLUIP) to investigate the importance of $\sigma_A$.
-Our results show that greater variance among A-site cation radii ($\sigma_A$) translates to higher variance in oxygen bonding energy ($\sigma_{\rm Ev}$), creating a broader distribution of vacancy formation energies in HE samples.
-Finally, using statistical thermodynamics, we derived expressions to explicitly show how this broadening in $\sigma_{\rm Ev}$ lowers both the enthalpy and configurational entropy per vacancy, consistent with the enthalpy-entropy compensation observed experimentally.
-Overall, the experimental, computational, and theoretical findings consistently highlight the significant impact of A-site metal cation size variations in affecting the oxygen vacancy concentration, providing a new approach to adjusting the oxygen vacancy concentrations for perovskite oxides.
+We found that the oxygen vacancy concentrations in LSCF-based perovskite oxides are directly affected by two primary variables: the conventional 2+ cation molar ratio in the A-site ($X_{2+}$), and the newly identified A-site ionic radius variance ($\sigma_A$).
+Computationally, our high-throughput simulations with a machine-learned interatomic potential show that increased $\sigma_A$ distorts oxygen–B-site bonds, increasing the variance in oxygen bonding energy ($\sigma_{\rm Ev}$).
+Our statistical thermodynamic analysis shows that this broadening in $\sigma_{\rm Ev}$ reduces the vacancy enthalpy ($\Delta H^f$) and entropy ($\Delta S^f$) of formation, matching experimental trends.
+We further propose a statistical model of vacancy formation that accurately predicts the vacancy concentrations of LE and HE materials from simulation.
+Overall, our results highlight A-site size mismatches in the A-site ($\sigma_A$) as a practical lever for tuning oxygen vacancies and their temperature dependence in LSCF-based perovskite oxides.
+Theoretically, tuning $\sigma_{\rm Ev}$ via structural distortion or other means could have similar effects in other oxide systems, high-entropy or not.